 Remember when you played youth soccer and certain soccer players would clasp their hands together when they headed the ball?
 Well, defenders putting their hands behind their backs when defending in the goal box sort of reminds me of that.
 I understand not wanted to have a penalty called on you if the shot hits your hand or arm, but if you have your hands behind your back you can’t move laterally very well.

-Here Jordan Sancho scores a great goal for Dortumd against Barcelona defender Junior Firpo who has put his hands behind his back.
-Don’t you think that putting your hands behind your back hinders your ability to move?
+Here Jordan Sancho scores a great goal for Dortmund against Barcelona defender Junior Firpo who has put his hands behind his back.
+Don’t you think that putting your hands behind your back hinders your ability to move and defend?
 Take a look, just as Sancho is about to shoot Firpo puts his hands behind his back so the ball doesn’t hit his arms.

 Firpo comes at Sancho square on.
 With his hands clasped in back he can’t move to block the shot as well.
 What do you think?
 Is it good for defenders to put their hands behind their back?